ottozumkeller/QR-Code-Reader/README.md

 ## Features

-- Scan QR codes directly from your computer screen with the familiar interface of Windows Snipping Tool.<br>
+- Scan barcodes directly from your computer screen with the familiar interface of Windows Snipping Tool.<br>

+  > Supported formats:<br>
+  > QR Code - EAN-8 - EAN-13 - Data Matrix - Aztec - PDF-417 - Code 39 - Code 93 - Code 128 - UPC-A - UPC-E - ITF - Codabar - MSI - RSS-14

-- Copy the content of QR codes to the clipboard and display a notification.<br>
+- Copy the content of barcodes to the clipboard and display a notification.<br>
 - Directly open weblinks in your default browser via a notification.<br>
 - Directly connect to WiFi-Networks via a notification.